selfage/web_service_client/README.md

 ## Host url

-Every `AuthedServiceDescriptor` or `UnauthedServiceDescriptor` only specify the path of the url that we are calling at.
-Thus you have to provide the preceeding part of the url to `ServiceClient`.
+Every `AuthedServiceDescriptor` or `UnauthedServiceDescriptor` only specifies the path of the url that we are calling to.
+Thus you have to provide all the preceeding part of the path to `ServiceClient`.

 ```TypeScript
 // Suppose we created a `ServiceClient`.